Gilbert G. Kennedy: Family and education

 Kennedy was born in Bath, the son of John Kennedy and Amelia Maria Briggs.
-His father, who died in March 1845, had been the British Chargé d'affaires in Naples, Italy and the Secretary of Legation to the USA His great-grandfather was Archibald Kennedy, 11th Earl of Cassilis.
+His father, who died in March 1845, had been the British Chargé d'affaires in Naples, Italy and the Secretary of Legation to the US.
+His great-grandfather was Archibald Kennedy, 11th Earl of Cassilis.

-His brothers included Admiral Sir William Robert Kennedy GCB (1838–1916), who became Commander-in-Chief, The Nore, and Sir John Gordon Kennedy K.C.M.G.
-(1836–1912), who became an eminent diplomat.
+His elder brothers were: Admiral Sir William Robert Kennedy GCB (1838–1916), who became Commander-in-Chief, The Nore; Sir John Gordon Kennedy K.C.M.G.
+(1836–1912), who became an eminent diplomat; Edward Briggs Kennedy (1842-1914), who went to Queensland, Australia, and after a brief period in the Queensland Native Police established a sugar plantation there- his son, Captain Edward Kennedy, of the Royal Navy, was father of the broadcaster Ludovic Kennedy.

 Kennedy was educated at Harrow School from 1858 to 1863.
 In his final year he was a member of the school football XI.
 He then went up to Trinity College, Cambridge from where he graduated with a Bachelor of Arts degree in 1868.
-In 1868, he won a blue in athletics in the three-mile race.
+In 1868, he won a blue in athletics in the three-mile race and one year later won the 4 miles walk event at the 1867 AAC Championships.

 During his time at Cambridge, he also rowed at bow in the First Trinity VIII in the Head of the River Race in 1867 and ran the two and three miles races at the University Sports in 1867 and 1868.

-In the 1861 census, he was resident at Leamington Priors, Warwickshire and in 1871 he was resident at the George Hotel in Nottingham.
+In 1861, he was resident at Leamington Priors, Warwickshire; in 1871 he was resident at the George Hotel in Nottingham.

 He married Alice Lyon on 6 August 1874.
 Their children included: